patrick-kidger/typst_pyimage/CONTRIBUTING.md

     pre-commit install
     ```

 3. Make your changes.
-Include additional tests if necessary.

-4. Verify the tests all pass:
-    ```bash
-    pip install -r tests/requirements.txt
-    pytest
-    ```

-5. Push your changes back to your fork of the repository:
+4. Push your changes back to your fork of the repository:
     ```bash
     git push
     ```